The Last Star (novel): Summary

 While in the woods, an attack ends with Dumbo shot in the back.
 Zombie stuffs rags into Dumbo's wound, hides him in a building in Urbana, and goes for help.
 Later Zombie finds an old cat lady who reminds him of his grandmother.
-She offers him some soup, then reveals that the secret ingredient is cat, then she tries to strangle Zombie.
+She offers him some soup, but after revealing that the secret ingredient is cat, she tries to strangle Zombie.
 He has no choice but to shoot her dead.

 Ringer and Constance land near the caverns.
 Constance disappears and Ringer battles the Silencer priest, whose 12 System power is faster and stronger.
 At that point, Zombie also arrives at the caves, still looking for Ringer and Teacup.
 He falls into a large pit full of dead bodies and starts to sink, when Constance pulls him out and shoots the priest dead.

 Zombie, Ringer and Constance head into Urbana to reunite with Dumbo.
 Zombie is suspicious of Constance, but Ringer vouches for her, knowing that if she doesn't Constance will kill her friends.
 They return to Dumbo's hiding place, but Ringer notes that he has lost too much blood.
 Dumbo dies, and Zombie marks his grave with colored flags.

 The three of them return to the safe house where Evan, Cassie, Nugget and Megan (a young child they previously rescued) are waiting.
 When the trio arrive, Constance grabs Nugget and puts a gun to his head, demanding that Evan be given to her so she can bring him back to Vosch.
 Nugget, using a gun hidden in his pants, shoots Constance.
 Her enhancements help her survive, so Ringer and Nugget shoot her repeatedly to finish her off.
 Ringer tells them that Vosch will see that Constance's implant is offline and send a helicopter and a squad of 5th Wave troops to capture Evan and kill everyone else.
 Evan volunteers to return to Vosch in order to save everyone else.

 As the chopper approaches, everyone hides in the basement of the safe house.
 Ringer and Evan kill many of the attacking soldiers, revealed to be Ringer's original squad before she was transferred to Squad 53.
 Evan is captured and taken away in the helicopter.
 Ringer devises a plan for those in the safe house to attack the soldiers that will come to bring back the survivors from the first chopper.
 During this planning and waiting, Ringer tells Zombie that she is pregnant with Razor's baby - a 5th Wave soldier who helped Ringer escape from Vosch at the end of the previous book.
 When the next chopper arrives, they kill all the soldiers, capture the helicopter pilot, Major Bob, and leave a wounded Zombie behind to take Nugget and Megan to the caves.
 Ringer forces Major Bob to fly them to Vosch's base.